Anton Luckievich: At the time of the Belarusian Democratic Republic

 In 1918, Luckievič was elected President of the Belarusian Council of Vilnius.
 Together with his brother Ivan, he headed a delegation of the Belarusian Council of Vilnius to the Rada of the Belarusian Democratic Republic that, on 25 March 1918, accepted the Third Constitutional Convention (or the Third Constitutional Hramata, Third Constituent Charter) and proclaimed the independence of the Belarusian Democratic Republic.

 In September – November 1918, Luckievič headed a Belarusian delegation to Ukraine and met there with Hetman Pavlo Skoropadskyi.
 He also secretly met with Christian Rakovsky, a Bolshevik politician.
 As a result of these meetings Luckievič ascertained that Soviet Russia would not recognise the Belarusian Democratic Republic.

 On 12 October 1918, he was appointed prime minister, and later that year, Minister of Foreign Affairs.
 Luckievič made every effort in order for representatives of the Belarusian Democratic Republic to participate in the Paris Peace Conference (1919–1920).
 On 22 January 1919, he signed a memorandum of the Belarusian Government to the Chairperson of the Paris Peace Conference in which he justified the right of the Belarusian people for statehood by referring to the history of the Belarusian independence movement and demanded to admit representatives of the Belarusian Democratic Republic to the conference.
 The Belarusian delegation arrived to Paris five months after the beginning of the conference, when the positions of the neighbouring countries (Lithuania and Poland) had been already heard.
 The reason for such a late arrival to the conference was the initial lack of finances and the necessity to wait for a loan from Ukraine.

 Luckievič stayed in Paris for three months.
 In July 1919, he established contacts with Ignacy Paderewski, Prime Minister of Poland and Head of the Polish delegation, and handed over a draft agreement “On the Creation of the Union of Two Sovereign States – the Belarusian Democratic Republic and the Polish Republic” to him.
 This agreement specified provisions for close cooperation between the two countries and also had a secret attachment on military cooperation and mutual actions on establishing borders with the neighbouring countries.
 Ignacy Paderewski invited Luckievič to Warsaw.
-On 1 September 1919, the latter arrived there but neither could meet with the Prime Minister, who had earlier left for Pari,s nor return to Paris because the Ministry of Foreign Affairs, unlike many other countries, did not recognize the passport of the Belarusian Democratic Republic and refused to issue a diplomatic visa to Luckievič.
+On 1 September 1919, the latter arrived there but neither could meet with the Prime Minister, who had earlier left for Paris, nor return to Paris because the Ministry of Foreign Affairs, unlike many other countries, did not recognize the passport of the Belarusian Democratic Republic and refused to issue a diplomatic visa to Luckievič.
 Instead, he could meet with Józef Piłsudski, but the negotiations did not result in any support for the Belarusian Democratic Republic.

 On 1 December 1919, Luckievič returned to Minsk.
 After a rift in the Rada of the Belarusian Democratic Republic, he became President of the Council of Ministers of the Supreme Rada of the Belarusian Democratic Republic.
 However, having failed to come to an agreement with Poland, Luckievič resigned on 28 February 1920 and left for Vilnius.